jacksegal/google-compute-snapshot/README.md

        -T    Only back up disks returned from querying with this filter.
 Uses gcloud filter expressions" If both -t and -T are used, both terms are joined by the operator AND"

-Example: ./gcloud-compute-snapshot.sh -t auto_snapshot -T "sizeGb = 10 AND name: ubuntu".
+Example: `./gcloud-compute-snapshot.sh -t auto_snapshot -T "sizeGb = 10 AND name: ubuntu"`.
 Attached disks matching this expression will be snapshotted

     --format="labels.auto_snapshot=true AND sizeGb = 10 AND name: ubuntu"